jhimberg/paavodata/README.md

 ###

-pono.level (2,3, or 5) indicates the aggreattion level
+  - pono.level (2,3, or 5) indicates the aggreation level
-vuosi (year) the year of Paavo data.
+  -  vuosi (year) the year of Paavo data.
 Note that the actual statistics is older - the year (statistics is from the end of year) is found in Statistics Finland documentation (and also in paavo.vars)

 ### counts